VGP/vgp-tools/Core/Library-interface.md

 ```
 The ASCII prolog contains the type, subtype, provenance, reference, and deferred lines and schema
 in the ASCII format.
 The ONE count statistic lines for each data line type are found
-in the footer along with binary ';' and ':' lines that encode their compressors as
+in the footer along with binary ';' lines that encode their compressors as
 needed.
 The footer also contains binary '&' and '*' lines that encode the object index
 and group indices, respectively.

 ```
 <Binary line> <- <Binary line code + tags> <fields> [<list data>]
 ```
 Binary line codes are >= 128.
-The low two order bits of these are flags,
+The low bit of these is a flag denoting
-so each binary-encoded line type has 4 codes and a table maps these to the ASCII code.
+whether any list in the line is compressed with a codec, so each binary-encoded line type has two codes and a table maps these to the ASCII code.
-Bit 0 indicates if the fields of the line type are compressed, and Bit 1 indicates if
-the list data (if present) is compressed.

-If a field is a list, then the field array element for that field is the list's length
+If a field is a list, then the field array element for that field is
-where the low 56 bits encode length, and the high 8 bits encode the # of high-order
-0-bytes in every list element if an INT_LIST (0 otherwise).
+the list's length, and the list itself is stored separately following
+all the fields.

+Integer lists (type INT_LIST) are stored with a custom compaction step
+that first takes differences between an element and the preceding
+element for all elements after the first, and second only uses the
+number of bytes needed to capture the information in the remaining
+differences.
+For example, if all the differences are between -128 and
+127 then only one byte will be used to store each of them.